 Baroque was a magnificent period of art and architecture during the sixteenth century following the Renaissance era that originated in Italy but soon expanded its wings all over Europe and Colonial America.
-Structures belonging to this style of design are characterised by extreme splendour, dynamic spatial layout, elemental richness and mystical dramatisation to create an emotional and sensory appeal.
-Additionally, there are a few lesser-known features of this opulent period in history encompassing design typology, construction techniques, allegory and trivia.
+Structures belonging to this style of design are characterized by extreme splendor, dynamic spatial layout, elemental richness, and mystical dramatization to create an emotional and sensory appeal.
+Additionally, there are a few lesser-known features of this opulent period in history encompassing design typology, construction techniques, allegory, and trivia.

 The first truly Baroque facade is considered to be of II Gesu Church in Rome.
 Erected around 1584, the church was also the first Jesuit church which was later used as a reference for upcoming Baroque Jesuit churches around the world.
 The most striking feature of the interiors is the ceiling fresco painted by Baroque artist Baciccia that creates an optical illusion of a dome.

-Baroque structures enticed the world with a harmony of triple art medium: architecture, painting and sculpture.
-This unison created a theatrical display with intense dramatisation of spaces absolutely immersing the onlookers in the desired propaganda.
+Baroque structures enticed the world with a harmony of triple art mediums: architecture, painting, and sculpture.
+This unison created a theatrical display with an intense dramatization of spaces absolutely immersing the onlookers in the desired propaganda.
 Dramatic subjects with hyperextended movements were depicted in paintings, frescos on ceilings and altars as seen in the Church of St. Ignatius in Rome.

-During Baroque Architecture, construction was no longer viewed as an assembly of individual entities but rather architectural elements such as columns, decorative flourishes, apses, domes were conceptualised together as a single sculpture.
-For instance, while Renaissance viewed facades as a series of rectangles corresponding to levels of a building, Baroque visualised facade simply as part of the building facing outwards, treating it as an extension of the same mass.
+During Baroque Architecture, construction was no longer viewed as an assembly of individual entities but rather architectural elements such as columns, decorative flourishes, apses, domes were conceptualized together as a single sculpture.
+For instance, while Renaissance viewed facades as a series of rectangles corresponding to levels of a building, Baroque visualized facades simply as part of the building facing outwards, treating it as an extension of the same mass.

 7. Influence of Baroque Architecture on other art forms